karlchris/data-engineering/docs/index.md

 ## Overview

+!!! tip

    First, I bring up some exciting projects about data engineering, check it out here [projects](projects/README.md).

-I assure it's easy to follow even for beginners.
-But, if you want to deep dive into the topics and get basic/advance understandings, I suggest you go through the learning tabs, such as below:
+> I assure it's easy to follow even for beginners.

+If you want to deep dive into the topics and get basic/advance understandings, I suggest you go through the **learning** tabs, such as below:

 - Data Engineering
 - Data Modeling